 -q:a for audio) instead of

--b:a), which just sets a constant bit rate.
+-b:a), which just sets a target bit rate.

 The problem is that every encoder uses a different range of values to set the quality—and they’re hard to memorize.
 This is an attempt to summarize the most important ones.